ofasgard/lcdbins/README.md

 - sed
 - sort

-Where possible alternatives have been provided in case one binary is unavailable on your specific system.
+Where possible, alternatives have been provided in case one binary is unavailable on your specific system; note that many of the commands below rely on procfs.
 Greetz to moogz for assistance and contributions.

 ## System Enumeration